-MEMO# 24464
+MEMO# 24477

-August 4, 2010
+August 10, 2010

-ICI Draft Comment Letter on SEC Consolidated Audit Trail Proposal; Comments Due August 6
+ICI Comment Letter on SEC Consolidated Audit Trail Proposal

-August 4, 2010
+August 10, 2010

-TO: CLOSED-END INVESTMENT COMPANY COMMITTEE No. 15-10 ETF (EXCHANGE-TRADED FUNDS) COMMITTEE No. 23-10 ETF ADVISORY COMMITTEE No. 34-10 EQUITY MARKETS ADVISORY COMMITTEE No. 31-10 SEC RULES COMMITTEE No. 32-10 RE: ICI DRAFT COMMENT LETTER ON SEC CONSOLIDATED AUDIT TRAIL PROPOSAL; COMMENTS DUE AUGUST 6
+TO: CLOSED-END INVESTMENT COMPANY MEMBERS No. 42-10 ETF (EXCHANGE-TRADED FUNDS) COMMITTEE No. 24-10 ETF ADVISORY COMMITTEE No. 35-10 EQUITY MARKETS ADVISORY COMMITTEE No. 32-10 SEC RULES MEMBERS No. 77-10 RE: ICI COMMENT LETTER ON SEC CONSOLIDATED AUDIT TRAIL PROPOSAL

-As we previously informed you, the Securities and Exchange Commission has proposed to require the Financial Industry Regulatory Authority and the national securities exchanges (collectively, "SROs") to develop, implement, and maintain a consolidated audit trail ("CAT"), and a central repository for the CAT data, for the trading of listed equities and options.
-[1] The CAT would be designed to aid the Commission and SROs in their efforts to detect and deter fraudulent and manipulative acts and practices in the marketplace, as well as efforts to investigate and prepare market reconstructions and understand causes of unusual market activity.
-The Institute has prepared a draft comment letter, which is attached and briefly summarized below.
+The Institute has filed a letter supporting the Securities and Exchange Commission's proposal to develop, implement, and maintain a consolidated audit trail ("CAT") and a central repository for the CAT data for the trading of listed equities and options.
+The letter specifically supports the goal of the proposal - to aid the Commission and SROs in their efforts to detect and deter fraudulent and manipulative acts and practices in the marketplace, as well as efforts to investigate and prepare market reconstructions and understand causes of unusual market activity.
+It raises significant concerns, however, about the confidential treatment of the CAT data, the requirement for real-time reporting, and the costs of the proposal.